xiaoxianyu-office/mm/Skills/Targeters/MobsInRadius.md

 ## Description
-Targets all MythicMobs or vanilla overrides of the given type(s) in a radius
+Targets all MythicMobs or vanilla overrides of the given type(s) in a radius around the caster

 ## Attributes